 NO$GBA.EXEin and rename it to

 Emulation Setupto open the Emulation Setup window

 - Launch any Nintendo DS ROM (

-If no$gba loads the DSi menu, then continue to the next section.
+If no$gba loads the DSi menu (or the Unlaunch Filemenu), then continue to the next section.
 If it shows any kind of error do not flash that backup!

 Flashing your NAND backup (Software)